Admission Process and Requirements Step 2

 FREQUENTLY ASKED QUESTIONS:

-What is the Watts School of Nursing Department ID?
+What is the Watts College of Nursing Department ID?

 Who is eligible to take the Distance Testing Exam (HESI A2)?

-United States Citizen or United States Lawful Permanent Resident with a High School Diploma or GED.
+United States Citizen or United States Lawful Permanent Resident.

 What is the cost?